Workflow: Visium HD cell-level

 #> 4406 13

-We can visualize the local outliers identified by SpotSweeper spatially.
-However, they are difficult to see, as only a few small cells are flagged as outliers.
+We can visualize the local outliers identified by SpotSweeper in a spatial context.
+However, they are difficult to discern, as only a small number of relatively small cells are flagged as outliers.

 common_args_qc <- list(fill = NA, color = "grey90", linewidth = 0.1,